Young Woman: Mom, dad, I-I-I need to tell you, tell you something. I’m pregnant.

-Jim: I mean, and it should be the opposite, you know, and that's so hard.
-So often when we're in these difficult situations and we don't know how to react.
+Jim: I mean, and it should be the opposite, you know, and that’s so hard.
+So often when we’re in these difficult situations we don’t know how to react.
 And I think it would be good for us to go tomorrow, as well.
-Let's come back and continue to talk about your stories, because there's so much hope in what you do and talk more about those situations with Embrace Grace, where these girls are letting us know what's going on in their heart.
+Let’s come back and continue to talk about your stories, because there’s so much hope in what you do and talk more about those situations with Embrace Grace, where these girls are letting us know what’s going on in their heart.
 I think we can all learn from that and prepare ourselves as parents for that moment when it might come.
 And would you be willing to stay with us?

 Amy: I would love to.